Destiny That Changes: The Incoherence in Yoruba Thought

 Orí ni à bá bọ, à bá fi òrìṣà silẹ (we ought to offer our sacrifices to Orí instead of the deities)

 After one has chosen and received an Orí, the individual proceeds to Oníbodè, the keeper of the gate between heaven and earth.
 In one account, one here declares the content of the Orí chosen, and this content is doubly sealed by Oníbodè.
 Departing heaven and going through Ibodè ọ̀run, the gate between heaven and earth, one passes through the water of forgetfulness so that nobody remembers the content of his or her Orí on earth.
-On the way to earth, there are spirits or deities of wickedness that may adulterate a good destiny.
+On the way to Earth, spirits or deities of wickedness may adulterate a good destiny.
 The most notorious among these deities is Èṣù.
 Enaikele and Adeleke write that Èṣù is one of the closest deities to Olódùmarè and that he can be invoked to remedy an undesirable destiny as well as to harm an otherwise good destiny (Enaikele and Adeleke, 13).
 So, he is quite non-discriminatory.
 He is the deity “that tempts human beings, afflicts them with ailments, and makes life miserable for them—especially when they have sinned against the Supreme Being” (Enaikele & Adeleke, 13).
 If this sounds familiar, it may be because there is a historical point here to be made.
 When scholars were translating the Bible into the Yoruba language, they wanted to give Satan a name that would be immediately familiar. Èṣù had no competitor, and Satan was christened Èṣù.
-In other words, Èṣù in traditional Yoruba belief is not the same as the New Testament Satan—though they share labels in the Yoruba Bible.
+In other words, Èṣù in traditional Yoruba belief is not the same as the New Testament Satan, though they share labels in the Yoruba Bible.
+(See our treatment of the subject here.)

 (Sacrifices cannot alter destiny, destiny is the judge)